cfabian/JesusBot/README.md

 timecube - Posts a passage from http://timecube.2enp.com/

+get image from subreddit [subreddit] - posts a picture from the inputted subreddit

 ## Admin Commands

 @Jesus logdump [number of messages] - Post the number of logs specified (defaults to 5)